I Still Have Faith in You: Music video

 The music video for the song features various pieces of archival footage of ABBA's 1977 and 1979 tours, outtakes from past music videos, and meet and greets.
 It also has the first appearance of the ABBAtars – digital avatars of the four members of ABBA looking like how they looked in the 1970s.

 The video gained 4.4 million views in the first 24 hours following its release, placing in the top three of YouTube's trending rankings in 12 countries, including the UK.

 Critical reception

 Mark Savage of the BBC complimented the track, writing that "[s]lowly, majestically, it builds to an astronomical climax, full of power chords and dazzling harmonies" and that "[i]f it feels like a victory lap, that's only fair".
 Helen Brown from The Independent stated "that this was precisely the stuff that would move fans the most".
 Kate Mossman of the New Statesman felt that the chorus has the ghost of "The Winner Takes It All" and that its "prettiest bits" go into low registers, which she noted is unusual for contemporary music.
-In the context of the album, Stephan Rehm Rozanes of Musikexpress opined that the track represented Voyages "most emotional and courageous moment".
+In the context of the album, Stephan Rehm Rozanes of Musikexpress opined that the track represented Voyage's "most emotional and courageous moment".

-The New York Post ranked "I Still Have Faith in You" as the fourth worst song of 2021.